IamLeandrooooo/.NET-Core-API/README.md

 .NET CORE API that contains the following:

-POST, GET, PUT, PATCH AND DELETE VERBS
+POST, GET, PUT, PATCH AND DELETE VERBS;

 Dependency Injection
 Repository and an Interface to implement the Repo Methods A Mock Repository that works as dummy data so we can make tests without having to connect to a real Data Source